 Bruna Farát da Silva Mahamane Kakalé is a United Methodist missionary with the General Board of Global Ministries serving as a congregational developer.
-She is based in Cayenne, French West Indies.
+She will be serving as Coordinator for Congregational Development with the MCCA, Panama-Costa Rica District Conference.

 Ms. Kakalé has experience in cross-cultural ministry, serving in Niger, Venezuela and Chile.
 She has worked with indigenous people, supported local church ministries and assisted in social work.
 She loves to think creatively about how to approach new projects and meet goals, despite unforeseen challenges.
 She understands the importance of learning about and with a new community, valuing their input.
 She has experience as a local lay pastor and has worked as an interpreter in many contexts.